Zhob: Roads

 Zhob is 365 km far from Quetta and 225 km far from Dera Ismail Khan.
 However, the road linking with Dera Ismail Khan is mostly a track passing through water streams and almost all of the road is metalloid.
-The Quetta to Zhob National Highway has been completed recently on the expenditure of 7 billion rupees by NHA in five years in two shifts (Quetta-Killasaifulah and Killasaifulah-Zhob).

-Zhob has an important link with Khyber Pakhtunkhwa because it connects Balochistan with Khyber Pakhtunkhwa and then with Punjab; originally it took 12 hours or more to reach Dera Ismail Khan, but now it is distance of almost 4 hours.
-On this route there is a heavy traffic of cargo and goods carrying vehicles to Khyber Pakhtunkhwa and Punjab.
-The route is very convenient for transportation between Punjab and Balochistan.
-This road is very important for carrying goods from province Khyber Pakhtunkhwa to the sea port of Karachi.

 Railway

 Zhob was linked by rail with the Pakistan Railways network.
 In 1986 all service stopped and in 1991, the Pakistan Railways lifted the rails and permanently removed the line.
 There have been proposals to replace it with a broad gauge line but nothing has been implemented.
 The Zhob line originally split off the Chaman line north of Quetta at Bostan.
 A more direct route to the capital via Dera Ismail Khan and Darya Khan was also proposed.
 A new project was proposed in 2021 to link Quetta with Peshawar via Bostan, Zhob, Dera Ismail Khan, Bannu and Kohat.